koenidv/chirp-backend/securitymeasures.md

 - tools to keep dependencies up to date (dependabot, snyk, greenkeeper) - in CI pipeline!
 - testing
 - describe how i tested restoring a database backup lol
+- understand how a request flows, including the (osi) layers and checks that are performed
+- other emails (signup, username changed)
+- gpt4 turbo check entire project haha